 Now, to be specific, FICO scores range from 300 to 850, which are further grouped into five credit rating categories.
-Borrowers with a FICO score of 800 and above are considered “Exceptional”, while 740 to 799 is in the “Very Good” category, and 670 to 739 is rated “Good”.
+Borrowers with a FICO score of 800 and above is considered excellent credit, while 740 to 799 is in the “very good” category, and 670 to 739 is rated “good” credit.

 That said, the current average FICO credit score in the U.S. is 711, which represents a significant improvement since bottoming out at 686 in October 2009.

 Make no mistake about it, though.
 A lower-than-average score doesn’t necessarily place you in the “bad credit” bracket.
-And neither do the “Fair” or “Poor” ratings of the FICO scoring system.
+And neither do the “fair credit” or “poor credit” ratings of the FICO scoring system.

-All in all, however, it’s generally accepted that a credit score of less than 550 will attract rejections from the bulk of the lenders.
+All in all, however, it’s generally accepted that a credit score of less than 550 will attract rejections from most lenders.
 This is where you find borrowers with a history of bankruptcy filings, and a debt default rate of around 75%.

 Individuals with credit scores of 550 to 619, on the other hand, are widely considered to be subprime borrowers – since they come with a history of slip-ups like account rejections and credit delinquencies.
 Although they might qualify for loans, they tend to attract high interest rates because of their high-risk status.